xxxnell/flex/README.md

 Contributions are always welcome.
 Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [the density estimation algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, is helpful.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

+The `master` branch of this repository contains the latest stable release of *Flip*.
+In general, pull requests should be submitted against `develop` branch.

 Fo more detail, see the [contributing](./CONTRIBUTING.md) documentation.